Partner support Netherlands 2026: Income requirements, MVV+VVR permits, work rights

 Features: Official Dutch equivalence, recognized by employers and institutions

-Can my partner work in Netherlands without EU citizenship?
+Can my partner work in Netherlands after getting partner permit?

 BSN Registration